gmnr/gmnr.github.io/content/reading/samnes.md

 layout: book-review
 ---

-I brought this book with me when I moved from Telese to Naples.<br>
+I brought this book with me when I moved from Telese to Naples.
 I picked it up because I've always been interested in history and customs of my ancestral people (I come from a small "new" town, that is located at the heart of the historic region that takes its name from the Saminte People), and